Premier League 2023-24: The African stars to watch

 - Contract length: Five years

-Uefa Champions League finalist Onana completed his much-anticipated transfer from Inter Milan in July and has already earned the praise of manager Erik ten Hag following his pre-season debut in Houston.
+Uefa Champions League finalist Onana completed his much-anticipated transfer from Inter Milan to Manchester United in July and has already earned the praise of manager Erik ten Hag following his pre-season debut in Houston.

-The 27-year-old will replace the long-serving David De Gea as Manchester United's first-choice keeper and is already acquainted with ten Hag, having played for him at Ajax.
+The 27-year-old will replace the long-serving David de Gea as United's first-choice keeper and is already acquainted with Ten Hag, having played for him at Ajax.

 "To join Manchester United is an incredible honour," he said.
 "This is the start of a new journey for me, with new team-mates and new ambitions to fight for.